midatlanticrisa/climToolsReference/index.md

 ---
+layout: default
 title: Home
-date: 2020-01-07T16:47:30.077Z
-sitemap:
-  priority: 1.0

-outputs:
-- html
-- rss
-- json
+permalink:
 ---

 # Climate Tools:

-#### a search engine for finding climate tools in the Mid-Atlantic
+### a search engine for finding climate tools in the Mid-Atlantic

 MARISA Climate Tools is a site designed to help you identify the best climate tool(s) for your needs in the Mid-Atlantic Region.
 Climate Tools helps speed up the time it takes to find a tool and helps you feel more confident in your choice of tool(s) by allowing you to filter a collection of tools based on your needs, view a summary of the available tools, and compare tools in a similar format.